 Community Development staff has regular contact with the business community through its Economic Development efforts and programs.
-A representative from the City sits on the Envision Greater Fond du Lac Board of Directors and Revolving Loan Fund Committee.
+Community Development has a god working relationship with Envision Greater Fond du Lac and collaborate as needed on business recuitment, retention and workforce challenges.
 A City representative sits on the Downtown Fond du Lac Partnership Board of Directors.
-City staff also attends the monthly Hamilton Area Neighborhood District (a neighborhood group) meeting.
+City staff also attends the monthly River Park (a neighborhood group) meeting.
 This group includes a local church, residents and at times, local business owners.
 The Redevelopment Authority includes representatives from the business, development and faith-based organizations.
 This input is vital in identifying needs and opportunities in the community.